Twonki/twonki.github.io/_posts/2020-05-05-haskell-microservice.md

 Hi!
 I'll spare you with the mandatory "microservices are very important"-talk and cut right to it :)

 Microservices ARE very important, and one thing I like about them is that you can choose a language you see fit for a single task.
-Most modern microservice architectures are full-java + Spring, but I see especially in microservices a nice way to use haskell or other functional languages.
+Most modern microservice architectures are full-java + Spring, but microservices are a nice way to utilize haskell or other functional languages where they are fit.

-It is also a nice way to show your colleagues that it's not that scary, and you are not building an unmaintainable scary beast.
+It is also a nice way to show your colleagues, that it's not that scary and you are not building an unmaintainable, scary beast.

 ## Goals and Prerequisites

-I already have a [project on microservices](https://github.com/Twonki/Microtope) and I want to add another one written in Haskell.
+I already have a [project using a microservice architecture](https://github.com/Twonki/Microtope) and I want to add another service written in Haskell.

 The Haskell microservice shall be a command-line executable, which runs every 30 minutes and performs database queries.
 For my pet project it will check that every user has a logout for every login, so not two consecutive logins, but for the tutorial here we will just query a health table.